redhat-adsa/HowWeEnable/workshops/git_101/04-merge-conflits.md

     ![mergeconflict](images/mergeconflict.png)

     Otherwise you will need to go into the file and manually fix the conflict then do a new commit.
+Or you can always `git rebase main --interctive`